Vishva066/CKA/BACKUP_RESTORE/ETCD_BACKUP.md

 ### ETCD RESTORE

-Before rstoring the etcd follow these steps
+Before restoring the etcd follow these steps

-- Stop all API server instancem
+- Stop all API server instances

 - Restore the etcd instance